 10 Things You Should Never Burn in Your Fireplace

-Wet firewood produces more smoke than seasoned wood.
-This can in turn can cause dangerous creosote to build up on the walls of your chimney.
+Burning high moisture-content wood in your fireplace produces more smoke than seasoned wood.
+This, in turn, can cause dangerous creosote to build up on the walls of your chimney.
 Burn only dry wood.
 Learn how often you should remove creosote in your chimney.

-It may be tempting to throw dried up plants in the fireplace as they are kind of like firewood, right?
-Well, some plants, such as poison ivy, poison sumac and poison oak can cause an allergic reaction when burned.
-That’s the last thing you want in the air inside your home.
+It may be tempting to throw dried up plants in the fireplace: They are kind of like firewood, right?
+Well, the smoke from some plants, such as poison ivy, poison sumac and poison oak can cause an allergic reaction when burned and inhaled.
 Leave all plant matter outside.
 These 12 invasive plants may be dangerous.

 Painted or Treated Wood

-Since painted and treated wood can contain dangerous, toxic chemicals that are released when burned, keep them out of your fireplace.
+Because burning painted and treated wood can release dangerous, toxic chemicals into your home, keep them out of your fireplace.
 Not only can these chemicals irritate lungs, eyes and skin, but they can damage the inside of your fireplace.
-Try these foolproof ways to start a fire in your fireplace.
+Try these foolproof ways to start a cozy fire.

 It seems logical that you could get rid of your old Christmas tree in the fireplace, but it’s best to dispose of it by other means.
-Not only is the wood not properly seasoned, evergreen trees can contain high levels of resin which can burn quickly and result in a chimney fire.
+Not only is the wood not properly seasoned, evergreen trees often contain high levels of quick-burning resin which can reach high temperatures and result in a chimney fire or even crack your chimney.
 Here’s how to avoid those pesky Christmas tree bugs.

-It doesn’t matter what type of plastic it is—plastic bags, bubble wrap, plastic bottles or cartons—never throw it in the fireplace.
+It doesn’t matter what type of plastic you have—plastic bags, bubble wrap, plastic bottles or cartons—never throw it in the fireplace.
 When burned, plastic releases harmful chemicals that can be dangerous for your health.
 Get your wood-burning fireplace ready for winter with these 13 must-do steps.

 Some Papers and Cardboard

-It may be tempting to toss old papers, wrapping paper or that cardboard pizza box in the fireplace, but paper and cardboard with colored print should be kept out of the fire.
-That’s because the paint may release toxic gasses when burned.
+It may be tempting to toss old papers, wrapping paper or that cardboard pizza box in the fireplace, but you should dispose of paper and cardboard with colored print another way.
+The brightly colored inks may release toxic gasses when burned.
 Have a non-functioning fireplace?
 Check out these 12 clever ideas for how to use the space.

 While dryer lint may work as a great fire starter when you’re on a camping trip, keep it out of your fireplace.
-Dryer lint can release chemicals into your home and chimney that can be dangerous to your health.
+The synthetic fibers in dryer lint can release dangerous chemical fumes into your home and chimney.Choose a healthier way to ignite your fire.
 Clean lint from your dryer with these quick tips.

 That large piece of driftwood you found on the coast may seem like a good choice for firewood, but it can potentially release salt and thus corrode your fireplace and chimney.
-Instead, driftwood is best left as a decoration.
+Leave driftwood to its best use: a decoration.
 When buying firewood for the season, follow these helpful tips.

-Never use fire accelerant such as gasoline, grill starter fluid or kerosene to start a fire in your fireplace.
-These accelerants can cause flames to flare up and thus result in a fire that is just too hot for your fireplace and chimney.
+Never use fire accelerants such as gasoline, grill starter fluid or kerosene to start a fire.
+These highly flammable liquids can cause a fire that quickly becomes too hot for your fireplace and chimney, putting the integrity of your chimney and your home at risk.
 It’s best to keep these accelerants out of your home.
 Prevent home fires with these tips.